 Each year at the fair, a wide variety of activities are planned including rides and games, daily shows and bands, and exhibits and demonstrations.
 A great variety of food vendors provide fairgoers with a wealth of choices to satisfy their fair appetites.

 Since 2005, we have invited individuals and organizations in Middlesex County to our Disability Awareness Day on Wednesday from 11:00 am to 2:00 pm.
 Admission is free and Skelly’s Amusements provides free rides and refreshments.
 The sheriff’s department opens their booth, and several entertainers provide a show for the children.

 In 2013, the fair marked its 75th anniversary.
 To accommodate growing attendance and recognize this important milestone, the fair extended its hours on Sunday and hosted fireworks on closing night.
 In 2014, the fair made some of the most significant capital improvements to the grounds to the date.
 A new large building was constructed to house antique farm equipment formerly maintained by the New Jersey Agricultural Museum, a new roof and lighting was installed in the home arts building.
 In 2015, the walkways were expanded to accommodate the growth in fair patrons, and new underground drainage was constructed to improve water flow around the grounds.
-In preparation for the 2016 fair, a wave of electrical upgrades were made to gate three and ground was broken on a new 4-H horse barn.
+In preparation for the 2016 fair, a wave of electrical upgrades were made to gate three and ground was broken on a new 4-H horse pavilion.
 In 2017, a 30kw 120/208v 3 phase Liquid Generator (natural gas fired backup generator fully automatic lighting within 15 seconds) has been installed; with/new emergency led lighting for power outage or weather event back up lights.